vic-lsh/imdb-analytics/README.md

-I use this project to explore Microservices architecture, the inner-workings of a recommendation engine, predictions through data mining, how a resilient internet scraper is built, and CI/CD (Continuous Integration / Continuous Deployment) best practices.
+I use this project to explore Microservices architecture, the inner-workings of a recommendation engine, predictions through data mining, how a resilient internet scraper is built, and CI/CD best practices.

 ## Screenshots